Razwand/dealing_with_docs/README.md

 ```
 #### Usage

 There are two modes to execute this tool in terms of what is our starting point.
-The pdf volume must be in a folder inside ./input/ with name <volume_name>
+The pdf volume must be in a folder inside ./input/ with name <volume_name>.

 - PDF: First time executing the volume and pdf to image must be done (in order to obtain single images per volume page)
 ```